ndlarsen/ndlarsen.github.io/_posts/2021-08-14-building-a-simple-web-application-gateway-part-1.md

 [Vaultwarden](https://github.com/dani-garcia/vaultwarden) (Bitwarden compatible backend) on my LAN behind a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network).
-As all of these services should be available, both on LAN and VPN, under a domain from a dynamic DNS provider as either `mydomain.ddnsprovider.tld/service` or `service.mydomain.ddnsprovider.tld` I eventually found myself in need of a [web application gateway](https://en.wikipedia.org/wiki/Application-level_gateway).
+As all of these services should be available, both on LAN and VPN, under a domain from a dynamic DNS provider as either `mydomain.ddnsprovider.tld/service` or `service.mydomain.ddnsprovider.tld`, I eventually found myself in need of a [web application gateway](https://en.wikipedia.org/wiki/Application-level_gateway).

 While it is my impression (from what I have read and heard, I have no personal experience on this matter) that the